-ILO and UN supervisory bodies have confirmed the incompability of the "absconding framework" associated with sponsorship systems with human rights and labour standards.
-Where a system of employment of migrant workers places those workers in a particularly vulnerable position and provides employers with the opportunity to exert disproportionate power over them, this could result in discrimination based on the grounds enumerated in Convention No. 111 (ILO2012).
-Preventing or limiting the ability of migrant workers to change employment, in particular in the context of immigratin law tying the work permit to one employer or workplace, might create a significant dependency on the employer, and accordingly indirectly prevent migrant workers from feeling able to enforce their rights (ILO2016a, paras 465).
+associated with sponsorship systems with human rights and labour standards.
+Where a system of employment of migrant workers places those workers in a particularly vulnerable position and provides employers with the opportunity to exert disproportionate power over them, this could result in discrimination based on the grounds enumerated in Convention No. 111 (ILO 2012b).
+Preventing or limiting the ability of migrant workers to change employment, in particular in the context of immigratin law tying the work permit to one employer or workplace, might create a significant dependency on the employer, and accordingly indirectly prevent migrant workers from feeling able to enforce their rights (ILO2016a, para 465).
 Within the context of forced labour, ILO supervisory bodies have stressed that migrant workers, including migrant domestic workers must - both in law and in practice - be free to exercise "their right to freely terminate their employment, so that they do not fall into abusive practices that may arise from the sponsorship system".
 127 Particularly in countries where migrant workers constitute a large proportion, and sometimes the majority of the working population, or in a particular economic sector, consistent efforts may be required to ensure that migrant workers are able, in practice, to change workplaces when subject to violations of applicable labour legislation, and to ensure that the legislation is fully implemented and enforced.